Tips on how to find catering and food service jobs

-If you’re interested in jobs in catering, there are many different roles you can take to earn money and gain experience.
-For example, traditional waitress and waiter jobs are available at hotels and restaurants across the country.
-Similarly, there are banquet server jobs at individual events where you may serve up to hundreds of guests in the same night.
+If you are looking into jobs in catering, there are many different roles you can take to earn money and gain experience in the hospitality industry.
+For example, host and hostess jobs are available at hotels, resorts and restaurants across the country.
+Meanwhile, there are banquet server jobs at special events where you may serve up to hundreds of guests in the same night.

 How much does a banquet server make?

 The expected wages of a banquet server can vary depending on several factors, including location, level of experience, type of event and other factors.
 The median hourly wage for restaurant and banquet servers was $11.42 in May 2020, according to the Bureau of Labor Statistics.
 Keep in mind, though, that many restaurant and banquet servers will also make additional wages with tips.

 What does a banquet server do?

 Food and beverage serving workers are the front line of customer service in restaurants, cafeterias and other food service establishments.
 As a banquet server, you could work at one of these venues serving potentially hundreds of people at a single event.

 There are a variety of duties and responsibilities for banquet server jobs.
 For example:

 - Seating customers

 - Taking beverage and food orders and serving them to customers